Save 50% off everything with code CYBERMONDAY2025!

 Baking Soda Clay Handprint Keepsakes (Mama Papa Bubba) – This keepsake is made with a simple baking soda clay.

 Fingerprint Heart Gifts (Fun-a-Day) – Here are two fingerprint heart gifts kids can make!
-My preschoolers made them as Valentine’s Day gifts for their families this year, but they would work beautifully for Christmas too.
+You could make them as Valentine’s Day gifts for families, but they would work beautifully for Christmas too.

 Check out this research-based, playful learning unit in our curriculum shop!